Stories & connections.

 Also yes.

-High-Speed Internet For Everyone: Schoharie County's Leading The Digital Revolution
+High-Speed Internet for Everyone: Schoharie County is Leading the Digital Revolution

 Schoharie County’s $33.6 million door-to-every-last-door broadband build-out is underway.
 When completed, it will open doors to economic development from around the world.